 Also, will the incubator work?
 You see, an incubator is a crucial piece of equipment in any poultry project as it imitates the activities of the mother hen during the incubation process.
 An incubator maintains a constant temperature and humidity that’s needed to keep the eggs warm until they hatch.

-So, in this guide, we’re going to discuss how to make a homemade DIY incubator from materials we use every day.
+So, in this guide, we’re going to discuss how to make a homemade DIY incubator from the materials we use every day.
 This project is fun and can be accomplished alone or with your kids.
 It’s also cheap as it will save you a lot compared to if you bought the incubator at a store.
 With that said, let’s begin.

 How Does an Incubator Work?